USF-HII/usf-hii.github.io/index.md

 Compute nodes in the cluster are grouped into Slurm "partitions" which include:

+- `hii02` - Large production partition for running computationally-intensive jobs
 - `hii-test` - Small test partition to develop and test batch jobs
-- `hii-interactive` - Small partition allocated to provide an interactive shell on a compute node for quick-feedback development
+- `hii-interactive` - Small partition allocated to provide an interactive shell on a compute node for quick-feedback development.
-- `hii02` - Large production partition for running computationally-intensive jobs
+   Please **DO NOT** run batch jobs on this cluster - use `hii-test` or `hii02` for batch jobs.

 To view detailed information on a partition, we suggest the following invocation of the Slurm `sinfo` command: